Simply-Static/simply-static/readme.txt

 = Will this plugin interfere with other plugins? =

 No, Simply Static will not interfere with other plugins.
-In fact, Simply Static works well alongside other plugins, such as plugins to improve your site's SEO.
+Simply Static works well alongside other plugins, such as plugins to improve your site's SEO.

 Simply Static creates a static copy of your website, which is just a collection of files: HTML, CSS, JS, images, etc. Any functionality that requires PHP code will not work with that static copy.
 That includes, but is not limited to: blog post comments, contact forms, forums, membership areas, and eCommerce.